 Dr Stacey Lockyer

 Stacey gained her undergraduate degree in Biology with Psychology at Royal Holloway, University of London, and went on to study MSc Nutrition and Food Science at the University of Reading.
 Stacey spent the next two years as a research assistant investigating dietary fat manipulation and heart disease risk markers before beginning her PhD studying olive polyphenols.
-Following her doctorate Stacey worked at the Royal College of Physicians as a research fellow, performing systematic reviews for the development of NICE guidelines before joining the British Nutrition Foundation (BNF) as a nutrition scientist in June 2015.
+Following her doctorate Stacey worked at the Royal College of Physicians as a research fellow, performing systematic reviews for the development of NICE guidelines before joining the BNF as a nutrition scientist in June 2015.
 As part of her role at BNF, Stacey takes part in media communications and worked on the EU project BACCHUS which focussed on health claims related to polyphenols, bioactive peptides and cardiovascular disease.

 Lockyer, S., & Rowland, I. (2014).
 'Authorised EU health claims for polyphenols in olive oil'.
 In M.J.
 Sadler (ed.), Foods, Nutrients and Food Ingredients with Authorised EU Health Claims, Woodhead Publishing, pp. 212-228.